 RudderStack supports sending group calls in cloud mode.
 When sending events via device mode, group is supported only by the web (JavaScript) SDK.

-Groups are an enterprise-only feature in Amplitude and you need to purchase the Accounts add-on to use them.
+Groups are an enterprise-only feature in Amplitude and you need to purchase the Accounts addon to use them.

 This feature is only available for cloud and web (JavaScript) device mode.

-To use the Amplitude Groups feature with RudderStack, you need to define the Group name trait and Group value trait in the dashboard settings and pass them as traits while making a group call.
+To use the Amplitude Groups feature with RudderStack, you need to define the Group name trait and Group value trait in the dashboard settings.
+To send the events, see below:

 Even if you don’t have an enterprise account or the Groups add-on, RudderStack adds groups as a user property in the user’s profile with Group Name Trait as its type and Group Value Trait as its value.